It is an absolute pleasure to be your teacher this year. Please scan this page for important information regarding my classes.

 - If the author had to choose another title for this work, what would the new title be?

-- What is the role of ____ in ____’s character development and in her/his self identity?
+- What is the role of ____ in ____’s character development and in their self identity?

 - Questions may arise during the conversation.
 Be confident and present your question to the group.